+All Referrals, except for Eligible CTA Participants in Online Base Service, must be made through the Department's IT Systems.
 Eligible CTA Participants in Online Full Service generally self-refer to a Course through the Department's website, but the DSCC can also Refer them to a Course if required.
-All other Eligible CTA Participants must be Referred by their Referring Provider.
+Other Eligible CTA Participants will be Referred by their Referring Provider.